reactjs/react.dev/src/content/reference/react/Component.md

 #### Caveats {/*setstate-caveats*/}

-- Think of `setState` as a *request* rather than an immediate command to update the component.
+- Think of `setState` as a *request* rather than an immediate command to update the Component.
 When multiple Components update their state in response to an event, React will batch their updates and re-render them together in a single pass at the end of the event.
 In the rare case that you need to force a particular state update to be applied synchronously, you may wrap it in [`flushSync`,](/reference/react-dom/flushSync) but this may hurt performance.

 - `setState` does not update `this.state` immediately.
 This makes reading `this.state` right after calling `setState` a potential pitfall.
 Instead, use [`componentDidUpdate`](#componentdidupdate) or the setState `callback` argument, either of which are guaranteed to fire after the update has been applied.
 If you need to set the state based on the previous state, you can pass a function to `nextState` as described above.

 <Note>

-Calling `setState` in class Components is similar to calling a [`set` function](/reference/react/useState#setstate) in function components.
+Calling `setState` in class Components is similar to calling a [`set` function](/reference/react/useState#setstate) in function Components.

 [See how to migrate.](#migrating-a-component-with-state-from-a-class-to-a-function)